ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 #### Automated Canary Analysis

 Before you perform `hal deploy apply`, enable automated canary analysis.
-Follow the guide further down, but first of all set some variables while still SSH’d in the Halyard VM.
+Follow the guide further down, but first of all, set some variables while still SSH’d in the Halyard VM.
 One of these variables is the Spinnaker bucket automatically created when installing Halyard.
 Look for the right bucket identifier in the GCP GKE buckets dashboard.